 Discovered a Flemish Primitive?

-Are you researching a 15th-century painting by a Flemish master or do you have one in your collection?
-The Study Centre will be pleased to help you with free initial advice, or with its extensive expertise in art historical research, attribution and dating.
+Are you researching a 15th-century painting by a Flemish master, or do you have one in your collection?
+The Study Centre will be pleased to help you with free initial advice or with its extensive expertise in art historical research, attribution and dating.
 Feel free to send us an e-mail with some information about your project.

-Looking for an interesting internship?
+Are you looking for an exciting internship?

 In our scientific activities, we are advised and assisted by a committee of specialists from the academic and museum sectors:

-Prof Dr Dominique Allart (Université de Liège) | Prof Dr Barbara Baert (KU Leuven) | Till-Holger Borchert (Groeninge Museum, Bruges) | Dr Véronique Bücken (KMSKB-MRBAB, Brussels) | Dr Christina Currie (KIK-IRPA) | Prof Dr Jean-Marie Duvosquel (ULB, Brussels) | Prof Dr Valentine Henderiks (ULB, Brussels) | Prof Dr Didier Martens (ULB, Brussels) | Prof Dr C.J.M.
-Bücken (KMSKB-MRBAB, Brussels) | Prof Dr Véronique Bücken (KMSKB-MRBAB, Brussels) | Dr Didier Martens (ULB, Brussels) | Prof Dr Maximiliaan Martens (Ghent University) | Prof Dr Catheline Périer-D'Ieteren (ULB, Brussels) | Jean-Luc Pypaert | Prof Dr Ron Spronk (Kingston University, Canada, and University of Nijmegen) | Dr Cyriel Stroo (KIK-IRPA) | Dr Dominique Vanwijnsberghe (KIK-IRPA).
+Prof. Dr Dominique Allart (Université de Liège) | Prof. Dr Barbara Baert (KU Leuven) | Till-Holger Borchert (Groeninge Museum, Bruges) | Dr Véronique Bücken (KMSKB-MRBAB, Brussels) | Dr Christina Currie (KIK-IRPA) | Prof. Dr Jean-Marie Duvosquel (ULB, Brussels) | Prof. Dr Valentine Henderiks (ULB, Brussels) | Prof. Dr Didier Martens (ULB, Brussels) | Prof. Dr C.J.M.
+Bücken (KMSKB-MRBAB, Brussels) | Prof. Dr Véronique Bücken (KMSKB-MRBAB, Brussels) | Dr Didier Martens (ULB, Brussels) | Prof. Dr Maximiliaan Martens (Ghent University) | Prof. Dr Catheline Périer-D'Ieteren (ULB, Brussels) | Jean-Luc Pypaert | Prof. Dr Ron Spronk (Kingston University, Canada, and University of Nijmegen) | Dr Cyriel Stroo (KIK-IRPA) | Dr Dominique Vanwijnsberghe (KIK-IRPA).